tahiri-lab/aPhyloGeo/README.md

 Please enter the name of the column to analyze in your csv file (5): Pression en surface kpa
 ```

-Make sure that the column names are identical to the ones you entered so that the program can find them!
+Make sure that the column names are identical to the ones you entered so that the program can find them.
 The names of the sequences to be studied and the names of the specimens in this file must also match exactly.

-The phylogeographic trees should then be created in the current folder with the column names followed by ``newick`` (e.g. ``T_max_to_2m_C_newick``).
+The climatic trees should then be created in the current folder with the column names followed by ``newick`` (e.g. ``T_max_to_2m_C_newick``).

-### Creating phylogenetic trees and phylogeographic analyses
+### Creating phylogenetic trees and phylogeographic analysis

-1. The files of the sequences to be analyzed (.fasta) must be put in the folder [data](./data).
-Note that the header of the sequence files must respect this format (the sequences obtained on [GISAID](https://www.gisaid.org) all respect this format):
+1. The `.fasta` sequence files must be put in the folder [data](./data).
+Note that the header of the sequence file must respect this format ( the sequences obtained on [GISAID](https://www.gisaid.org) all respect this format ):

 ```>hCoV-19/Nigeria/S38/2020|EPI_ISL_2399462|2020-10-12```

 In order to be able to differentiate each sequence with a different name, this tool will isolate the 3rd word encountered in the header.
-In this example, the sequence will be named "S38".
-In case this word is longer than 10 characters, the program will only take the first 10.
-For example, if we have this as a header:
+In this example, the sequence will be named `S38`.
+In case this word is longer than 10 characters, the program will only take the first ten :

 ```>hCoV-19/India/GJ-GBRC560b/2021|EPI_ISL_1677798|2021-01-12```

-In this case, the sequence name will only be ``GJ-GBRC560`` since it is exactly 10 characters long.
-This is important to understand, especially for the names you will give to the sequences in the ``csv`` file, which must be identical to the single names in question.
+In this case, the sequence name will only be `GJ-GBRC560` since it is exactly 10 characters long.
+This is important to understand, especially for the names you will give to the sequences in the `csv` climatic data file, which must be identical to the single names.

-2. Once the sequences have been placed in the [data] folder (./data), all you have to do is run the program with the command ``make''.
+2. Once the sequences have been placed in the [data](./data) folder, all you have to do is run the program with `make` command.
 Here is an example of what should appear on the terminal and an example of the entries:

 ```
 How many climatic data tree will be used?: 1